April 27, 2017

 We were a group of 5 photographers, having met through a whatsapp group we set about planning our trip.
 If you have ever tried to plan a trip with a group you might know it can be a challenge to please everyone, luckily we all had the same ideas.
 Edinburgh was a must and would be our first stop.

 This hostel is located in the Old Town of Edinburgh, just a few minutes from the Royal Mile, and close to everything

 “Enjoy the Scottish weather!!” we were told leaving the hostel, and they were right.
-The Scottish weather can be your worst enemy and we sure had our batlle with it.
+The Scottish weather can be your worst enemy and we sure had our battle with it.

-Fortunately we read a great book written by Edwardo Blanco about photograph in bad weather (Fotografiar con mal tiempo, un buen momento.), and thus we were prepared for a good time.
+Fortunately, we read a great book written by Edwardo Blanco about photographing in bad weather (Fotografiar con mal tiempo, un buen momento.), and thus we were prepared for a good time.